 Usually, 36% of HR managers look for multitasking skills; 31% look for the initiative; 21% look for creative thinking.

 Recruiters should also look into how a candidate presents themselves during an interview.
-Dressing up well should not be the only parameter that a manager should look for.
+Dressing up well should not be the only parameter that a manager should look out for.
 Behavioral aspect and body posture should also be kept in mind.
 20% of interviewers said that candidates who sat with their arms crossed during their meetings were not considered for the role.

 Common questions you need to consider asking during an interview: